Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Hoba meteorite 1967.
 Source: Hoba meteorite - Wikipedia

-And even more like a laminate.
+Because it seems to be metal laminate.
 Source: Fragment of the Hoba meteorite on exhibit at the Planétarium

-If you do, you should see that this extraordinary, natural, meteoritic nickel-iron alloy is made of six - possibly seven - laminated plates.
+If you do, you should see this extraordinary, natural, meteoritic nickel-iron alloy is made of six - possibly seven - laminated plates.

 In the next part, we take a look at more evidence that some meteorites are remnants of damaged armour plate.
 Then at the tenth biggest meteorite in the world - Hoba's curiously unstudied neighbour: Mbosi.